But the skeptics say....

 "Absence of evidence is not evidence of absence."

-Until we do the work of finding out what is possible in this universe, we simply don't know the answer.
-We are just guessing, or making assumptions.
+Until we do the work of finding out what is possible in this universe and we go out there to see it, we simply don't know the answer.
+We are just making educated guesses, or assumptions.

-And now that the work has been done (as if should have been done in the first place), we can see more things of what is possible.
+And now that the work has been done into studying UFO reports and looking at the probability of life in the universe based on the laws of physics (as it should have been done in the first place), we can see more things of what is possible.
 For instance, we now have the concept and technical means of developing a new electromagnetic technology to take us to the stars.
 Of course, skeptics will argue it can't be true.
 Fine.
 Then it is time to put their money where their mouth is.
 Let's test the electromagnetic concept and see whether such a machine can be built.
 If it doesn't work, fine.
 At least other people don't have to follow in our footsteps and we can all move on.
 But if it turns out we are right, it would be a shame to not implement the technology because of what a number of skeptics wish to believe.
 We just don't have the time to waste.
 Our future on this planet may be short, and here is humankind still focussed on making money, using up the natural resources, and still fighting one another because people in power want to remain rich and powerful and don't like change to a more balanced way of life.
-If, by some miraculous chance, we should make the effort to find out, then we will know whether other lifeforms have visited us or not.
+If, by some miraculous chance, we should survive all of this and make the effort to find out what is out there, then we will know whether other lifeforms have visited us or not.
 And, who knows?
 Maybe the world will be a better place because of it.

 All this is irrelevant since we already know the answer

 So let us not muck around and debate this issue any further.
-We know the answer.
-Therefore, it is time to see if the technology is for real and build it ourselves.
-Then we will know what else is possible in the universe.
+The skeptics can argue until the cows come home, but we already know the answer.
+Therefore, it is time to see if the electromagnetic technology is for real and build it ourselves.
+Then we will know what else is possible in the universe, and how common life really is.